Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 `OPEN_STOCK` entries in a new workbook, prunes inactive products or salesmen with no activity, and renames the old file.

+### Runtime Caching in the BLL

+The business logic layer keeps a single workbook open inside a ``RuntimeContext`` instance.
+To avoid repeatedly walking the Excel sheets (an ``openpyxl`` iterator can be expensive for large ledgers), the context maintains an in-memory cache with these buckets:

+- ``products``: memoized list of every product (``all``), an ``active`` subset, and an id-index map (``by_id``).
+- ``salesmen``: the same structure for salesmen.
+- ``transactions``: immutable transaction rows plus an id-index.

+Whenever one of the ``record_*`` functions appends a new row, the relevant bucket is invalidated.
+The next read repopulates the cache from the workbook so future lookups stay consistent without reloading the file.

+Guidelines:

+1. Prefer accessing data through the public helpers (``list_products``, ``get_transaction``) so the caches stay transparent to callers.
+2. If you add write flows that modify products or salesmen, call ``_invalidate_cache(context, "products")`` or ``_invalidate_cache(context, "salesmen")`` right after the DAL operation.
+3. Avoid mutating the workbook directly from outside the BLL.
+Doing so bypasses the invalidation hook and can leave cached data stale.
+If you absolutely need to touch the workbook, invalidate the affected bucket beforehand.

+This approach keeps memory usage low (only one workbook copy) while eliminating the “N+1” read pattern during domain operations.

 ## Application Architecture

 The code follows a three-layer design: